-Sean Hannity & Ainsley Earhardt Rumored To Be Quietly Dating, But The ‘Fox News’ Stars Aren’t Admitting It
+Sean Hannity & Ainsley Earhardt Rumored To Be Quietly Dating, But The Fox News Stars Aren’t Admitting It

 Rumors are swirling that Sean Hannity and Ainsley Earhardt are not only colleagues on Fox News, but are romantically involved with one another as well.
 A report from Vanity Fair emerged on Thursday detailing this juicy tidbit, but if they are dating, Hannity and Earhardt are not going to publicly confirm it at this point.

-Just a week ago, it was revealed that Sean and his wife Jill Rhodes had apparently quietly divorced about a year ago.
+A week ago, it was revealed that Sean and his wife, Jill Rhodes, had quietly divorced about a year ago.
 Once the news of this made some waves in the media and online, the couple released a statement that appeared to confirm the split.

-Now, Vanity Fair details that Sean and Ainsley have supposedly been together in a romantic relationship for quite some time.
+Now, Vanity Fair details that Sean and Ainsley have supposedly been together in a romantic relationship for some time.

-“Four current and former Fox News staffers told me that Hannity and Earhardt are dating– and have been for quite some time,” wrote Gabriel Sherman in his piece for the outlet.
+“Four current and former Fox News staffers told me that Hannity and Earhardt are dating — and have been for quite some time,” wrote Gabriel Sherman in his piece for the outlet.

-Sherman described what one former Fox executive told him about a wedding held last August at New Jersey’s Trump National Golf Course.
+Sherman described what one former Fox executive told him about a wedding held last August at New Jersey’s Trump Golf Course.
 The wedding was for Pete Hegseth and producer Jennifer Rauchet.
-However, this former executive apparently remembered the event more for the grand entrance that Hannity and Earhardt made together after arriving on his private helicopter.
+However, this former executive remembered the event more for the grand entrance that Hannity and Earhardt made together after arriving on his private helicopter.

-Apparently, Earhardt and Hannity don’t acknowledge their relationship outright around colleagues.
-However, they reportedly have been together multiple times in social settings and his friends have seen them acting like a couple.
+Earhardt and Hannity don’t acknowledge their relationship outright around colleagues.
+However, they reportedly have been together multiple times in social settings, and his friends have seen them acting like a couple.

 “I knew they were involved.
 I saw it when we were all together.
 It wasn’t even that hidden,” one Hannity friend detailed.